chrishah/phylogenomics_intro_vertebrata/README.md

 (user@host)-$ snakemake -rp --use-singularity auto/trimmed/193525at7742.clustalo.trimal.fasta auto/trimmed/406935at7742.clustalo.trimal.fasta
 ```

+***TASK***
+> Try to extend the Snakefile to also include:
+ - per gene phylogenetic inference (see above)
+ - supermatrix tree inference using the same 5 genes as before

 Have fun playing around with this for a while ;-)

 __6.)
 Full automation__